fireship-io/fireship.io/README.md

 ## Contributing

 Edit and fix the site's content in `hugo/content/`.
 Feel free to submit PRs for small issues.
-For large issues or features open an issue first.
+For large issues or features, open an issue first.

 ### Option 1 - Simple Typo Fixes

-For small issues, like a typo or broken link, use Github's inline file editor to make the fix and submit a pull request.
+For small issues, like a typo or broken link, use Github's inline file editor or web editor(open by pressing <kbd>.</kbd> in your fork's code tab) to make the fix and submit a pull request.

 ### Option 2 - Work on your own Fork